Chirag19/Maya2glTF/Readme.md

-﻿# Maya to glTF exporter
+# Maya to glTF exporter

 ## News

-* Version 1.0 released for Windows!
+* Version V1.0.0 is released for Windows!
   - Mac OS-X release will follow.

-* Support for Maya 2019
+* Support for Maya 2019.2

 * Added donet core tool to merge multiple GLTF files into one
   - This allows exporting one animation per Maya file